The US is entering a riskier season for spread of H5N1 bird flu. Here’s why experts are worried | KRDO

 Stopping the next pandemic

-Adam Kucharski, a professor of infectious disease epidemiology at the London School of Tropical Hygiene, says viruses that cause pandemics emerge in stages: They infect animals and establish a reservoir in stage one; these animals infections cause isolated spillover infections into humans in stage two; spillovers cause localized clusters of human infections in stage three; widespread transmission among people is stage four.
+Adam Kucharski, a professor of infectious disease epidemiology at the London School of Hygiene & Tropical Medicine, says viruses that cause pandemics emerge in stages: They infect animals and establish a reservoir in stage one; these animals infections cause isolated spillover infections into humans in stage two; spillovers cause localized clusters of human infections in stage three; widespread transmission among people is stage four.

 Kucharski argues that the most feasible and impactful stage for pandemic prevention is at stage two, when there are spillovers that cause localized clusters of infections.
 He says that the recent clusters of infections of farmworkers culling poultry in Colorado suggest that the H5N1 outbreak in the US is in that second stage, when prevention efforts can be less costly and more impactful.

-Note: CORRECTION: This story has been updated to note that the source of the funding for WastewaterScan is the Sergey Brin Family Foundation.